KhronosGroup/MoltenVK/README.md

 ### Building from the Command Line

-If you prefer to build **MoltenVK** from the command line, or to include the activity in a larger build script, you can do so using the following command from within the `MoltenVK` repository:
+If you prefer to build **MoltenVK** from the command line, or to include the activity in a larger build script, you can do so using the following command within the `MoltenVK` repository, and identifying one of the *Xcode Schemes* from the list above:

-	xcodebuild -project MoltenVKPackaging.xcodeproj -scheme "MoltenVK (Release)" build
+	xcodebuild -project MoltenVKPackaging.xcodeproj -scheme "MoltenVK Package (Release)" build

-or

-	xcodebuild -project MoltenVKPackaging.xcodeproj -scheme "MoltenVK (Debug)" build